Blount County assistance programs.

 Emergency Services and Assistance

 Qualified households can receive one-time payments to help pay for emergency needs for such expenses as utilities, rent, other miscellaneous needs.
 Learn more about the government Homeless Prevention and Rapid Rehousing program.
-Click here.
+Click here for information on homeless prevention and rehousing from the government.

 Families and individuals can receive aid up to four times each year (January, April, July, October).
 A typical distribution to households will provide 40-45 pounds of food to a household and may feature items such as rice, beans, canned fruits and vegetables, peanut butter, soup, spaghetti, powdered milk, dried fruit, nuts, and more.